vaginessa/SpringFloatingActionMenu/README.md

                 })
                 .build();
 ```
-for more usage, you can check out the example.
+For more usage, you can check out the example project.

 ## Dependencies